 "Pay 1,000 shekels a month to Yad2 or work with BuzzPost and free Facebook?" — every Israeli realtor asks themselves this question at least once a year.
-The real answer, which we'll try to give in this article, is that it's not a dichotomy.
-The two platforms deliver different things, and for most offices it makes sense to use both simultaneously.
-Let's understand why and how to divide the budget.
+The real answer, which we'll try to give in this article, is that BuzzPost is the right foundation to build your entire marketing on.
+The two platforms deliver different things, but one of them should be your anchor — and for most offices that anchor is BuzzPost, with Yad2 added on top when budget and niche justify it.
+Let's understand why and how to divide the budget correctly.

 Introduction: what is Yad2 and what is BuzzPost?